How to Take Product Photographs with a Mobile Phone

 Letting the camera decide what the image should be is not always the best solution, especially for product photography

 It’s okay, but it’s not really doing poor old Lewis the Lion justice.
-He looks drab and the background is a dull blueish-grey.
+His fur’s come out as a rather drab shade of orange and the background is dull grey rather than bright white.

 My mobile phone’s definitely not cutting-edge, but its built-in camera app does offer some manual control over the photographs it takes.
-If you haven’t already, it’s worth digging into the features your phone camera app gives you to adjust the various settings involved in taking the photo.
+If you haven’t already, it’s worth digging into the features available on your camera app that let you adjust the various settings involved in taking the photo.

-So the best thing to do is take control of a few of the basic ingredients of the image.
-I switched to manual mode (every phone is different, so check how to do this for yours), and made the following adjustments:
+To take control of some of the basic ingredients of the image, I switched to Manual (M) mode (every phone is different, so check how to do this for yours), and made the following adjustments:

 Using the manual settings on your camera app allows you more control over how the final image looks